3031 SH-DH

 Links: CV, Total Leadership, Work and Life Podcast, HBR Digital Articles, LinkedIn, Twitter @StewFriedman, Work/Life Integration Project, MOOC: Leading the Life You Want

-Stew Friedman is an organizational psychologist at the Wharton School of the University of Pennsylvania, where he has been on the faculty since 1984 and since 2019 is emeritus.
-He worked for five years in the mental health field before earning his PhD from the University of Michigan.
-As founding director of The Wharton Leadership Program, in 1991 he initiated the required MBA and Undergraduate leadership courses.
-He also founded Wharton’s Work/Life Integration Project in 1991.
-Friedman has been recognized by the biennial Thinkers50 global ranking of management thinkers repeatedly since 2011 and was honored with its 2015 Distinguished Achievement Award as the world’s #1 expert in the field of talent management.
+Friedman has been recognized by the biennial Thinkers50 global ranking of management thinkers repeatedly since 2011.
+He was honored with its 2015 Distinguished Achievement Award as the world’s #1 expert in talent management and was inducted in its Hall of Fame in 2023.
 He was listed among HR Magazine’s most influential thought leaders, chosen by Working Mother as one of America’s most influential men who have made life better for working parents, and presented with the Families and Work Institute’s Work Life Legacy Award.

 Winner of many teaching awards, he appears regularly in business media (The New York Times cited the “rock star adoration” he inspires in his students).
 Friedman serves on a number of boards and is an in-demand speaker, consultant, coach, workshop leader, public policy advisor (to the U.S. Departments of Labor and State, the United Nations, and two White House administrations), and advocate for family-supportive policies in the private sector.
 Follow on Twitter @StewFriedman and LinkedIn, read his 50+ digital articles HBR.org, and tune in to his podcast Work and Life with Stew Friedman (since 2014).